tamram/azure-docs-sdk-java/docs-ref-services/sql.md

 ## Overview

-Azure SQL Database is a relational database service using the Microsoft SQL Server engine that supports relational, JSON, spatial, and XML data.
+[Azure SQL Database](/azure/sql-database/sql-database-technical-overview) is a relational database service using the Microsoft SQL Server engine that supports relational, JSON, spatial, and XML data.

 ## Client JDBC driver

+Connect to Azure SQL Database from your applications using the [SQL Database JDBC driver](/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server).
+You can use the [Java JDBC API](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) to directly work with the database or use frameworks built on top of JBDC such as Hibernate, Spring Data, and jOOQ.

-[Add a dependency](https://maven.apache.org/guides/getting-started/index.html#How_do_I_use_external_dependencies) to your Maven `pom.xml` file to use the [SQL database JDBC driver](/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) in your project.
+[Add a dependency](https://maven.apache.org/guides/getting-started/index.html#How_do_I_use_external_dependencies) to your Maven `pom.xml` file to use the JDBC driver in your project.

 ```XML